 The films are shown in their original soundtrack with Thai subtitles.
 Most of the films are out of from the program after a week or two.
 For a new release, it’s better to go on a weekday as weekends can be very busy.
 You will have to digest more than half an hour of advertising, and the Thai National Anthem is played before the movie started in honor to the King and the Royal Family, please stand up to pay your respect.

 The movie theaters are generally of good sound quality and comfortable, and even very comfortable, the Paragon Cineplex, the Quartier CineArt, the Embassy Diplomat Screens, and the Emprive Cineclub Emporium are the one if you want to experience luxury.
 Two brands dominate the market, Major Cineplex is number one, the second is SF (Samarn Film Co), and most of the time shows Hollywood hits that are on screens at the same time as in the United States.
 Prices vary according to the day, time, the movie being screening and cinemas.
+Perhaps you prefer a classic cinema, a theatre and room of the past to discover or rediscover for some.

 New Actors Alternative Cinemas